The Wiegold problem and free products of left-orderable groups: The structure of the proof

 \subsection{Organization of the paper}

 We give the topological backgrounds on $w$-admissible surfaces in Section~\ref{sec: adm} and then prove Theorem~\ref{thmA: spectral gap from stacking} in Section~\ref{sec: topol argument}.
 Then we show the existence of relative stacking in Section~\ref{sec: rel stacking}.
-Finally we give the formal proofs of main results in Section~\ref{sec: proof of main results}.
+Finally we give the formal proofs of main results in Section~\ref{sec: proof of main results} and obtain the applications to Dehn surgeries in Section~\ref{sec: Dehn surgery}.